midastruth/files.md/README.md

 ```bash
 $ make gui
 ```

+## App 📝
+[app.files.md](https://app.files.md), a standalone application for viewing/editing files, alpha version.
+Works offline.

+`/app` - app's source code.
+All other directories and files are part of the Golang bot.

 ## File structure
 We differentiate the following types of files (with `/` denoting your root folder):